ethfinex/efx-api-node/README.md

 ```

 If an unlocked account is not available to sign with, for example when using a
-raw private key or hardware wallet, authentication nonce and signature must be
+raw private key or hardware wallet, authentication `nonce` and `signature` must be
-pre-signed and passed into the calls. nonce is required to be a timestamp less
+pre-signed and passed into the calls. `nonce` is required to be a timestamp less
-than 3 hours in the future. signature is that nonce signed using the relevant
+than 3 hours in the future. `signature` is the `nonce` signed using the relevant
 private key for the address who's orders you wish to view.

 ```javascript